awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 + [Placement Groups](placement-groups.md)

 ## Release Notes<a name="general-purpose-instances-limits"></a>
++ M5, M5d, and T3 instances feature a 3\.1 GHz Intel Xeon Platinum 8000 series processor\.
++ M5a instances feature a 2\.5 GHz AMD EPYC 7000 series processor\.
-+ M4, M5, M5d, `t2.large` and larger, and `t3.large` and larger instance types require 64\-bit HVM AMIs\.
++ M4, M5, M5a, M5d, `t2.large` and larger, and `t3.large` and larger instance types require 64\-bit HVM AMIs\.
 They have high\-memory, and require a 64\-bit operating system to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 In addition, you must use an HVM AMI to take advantage of enhanced networking\.
-+ M5, M5d, and T3 instances have the following requirements:
++ M5, M5a, M5d, and T3 instances have the following requirements:
   + Must have the NVMe drivers installed\.
 EBS volumes are exposed as [NVMe block devices](nvme-ebs-volumes.md)\.
   + Must have the Elastic Network Adapter \([ENA](enhanced-networking-ena.md)\) drivers installed\.